valerieniloinsigh31/footnote-app/README.md

 Nest Hub:  ![alt text](./static/media/nest_hub_test)

-Cards stack on top of one another in a responsive fashion instead of becoming stretched or crushed and the visibility is not affected by the size of the viewport
+Cards stack on top of one another in a responsive fashion instead of becoming stretched or crushed and the visibility is not affected by the size of the viewport.

 User has the ability to scroll down.

 <b>Compatibility testing</b>

-Tested on various browsers
+I tested the FootNote app on various browsers to check compatibility.

-See below various browsers listed and detail on compatability with app:
+See below various browsers listed and detail on compatibility with app:
 <table>
                 <caption><b>Testing for compatibility</b></caption>
                 <tr>